neoforged/Documentation/docs/gui/screens.md

         // Sets the initial offset the `PoseStack` is translated by in the Y direction.
         // Common implementations use `scaledHeight / 2f` to center the Y coordinate similar to X. return scaledHeight;
     }

+    @Override
+    public boolean canBeReusedFor(ExampleRenderState state, int textureWidth, int textureHeight) {
+        // A NeoForge-added method used to check if this renderer can be reused on a subsequent frame.
+        // When true, this will reuse the constructed state and renderer from the previous frame.
+        // When false, a new renderer will be created. return super.canBeReusedFor(state, textureWidth, textureHeight);
+    }
 }
 ```